buu342/buu342.me/blog/projects/markdown/RCASwitchBox.md

 Now, before you solder the data pins to the switch, it's important that you test it with the continuity tester of your multimeter to ensure the switch works as you expect.
 Mine didn't!
 I expected that pushing the switch to the left would bridge the legs on the left side of the switch with the center legs, but turns out that it actually works backwards!
 So I had to do a bit more wire crossing than I would have liked, but I tried to keep the pattern of how I did it consistent.

-Once all the data pins were soldered on and continuity tested with the multimeter, I soldered all the grounds together to create this gore of wires:
+Once all the data pins were soldered onto the switch and continuity tested with the multimeter, I soldered all the grounds together to create this gore of wires:

 <p align="center">
 ![Box all wired up](images/RCASwitchBox/BoxInside.jpg)</br>
 I fear that I could accidentally summon a demon with this thing...
 </p>

-In hindsight, I should have used longer wires inside the box to give them a lot more slack and prevent them from breaking off easily in the case that the plug gets twisted, but since this is only a product for me I'll just simply be aware of how I pull out the jacks.
+In hindsight, I should have used longer wires inside the box to give them a lot more slack and prevent them from breaking off easily in the case that the plug gets twisted, but since this is only a product for me I'll just simply be careful with how I pull out the jacks.

 Time to test: